Safe Adults for Kids: Helping Children Build a Safe Support Circle (Ages 5–10)

-teacher helping children identify trusted adults in their safe circle
+teacher helping children identify Safe Adults in their safe circle

 Children need to know that they are not alone when something feels confusing, worrying, or unsafe.
-One of the most important ways to support children is by helping them understand who their trusted adults are.
+One of the most important ways to support children is by helping them understand who their Safe Adults are.

 Trusted adults are the people children can turn to when they need help, guidance, or support.
-Teaching children about trusted adults for kids helps them understand that there are safe people in their lives who will listen and help protect them.
+Teaching children about Safe Adults for kids helps them understand that there are safe people in their lives who will listen and help protect them.

-For children aged 5–10, learning about trusted adults can form part of building a safe support circle.
+For children aged 5–10, learning about Safe Adults can form part of building a safe support circle.
 This circle helps children recognise the people they can speak to if something feels wrong.

 Trusted adults are people children can talk to when they feel worried, confused, uncomfortable, or unsafe.